tonyjurg/Parashot/WeeklyParasha/23 - Pekudei/README.md

 ## Hebcal

 Additional details about Jewish calendar and holiday information, offering users a resource for tracking Hebrew dates, candle lighting times, and other relevant information in the Jewish calendar.
-[Hebcal entry for parasha Ki Tisa](https://www.hebcal.com/sedrot/pekudei).
+[Hebcal entry for parasha Pekudei](https://www.hebcal.com/sedrot/pekudei).